Wind Catcher Energy Connection Map

 American Electric Power (AEP) utility subsidiaries Public Service Co. of Oklahoma (PSO) and Southwestern Electric Power Co.
 (SWEPCO) are asking utility regulators in four states to approve plans to purchase the wind farm from Invenergy upon completion of construction and to build the power line.

 Invenergy is contracted to operate and maintain the project.

-Surveys to date have confirmed the site has very low wildlife impact.
 To avoid and minimize impacts to wildlife and other natural resources, Invenergy is working with state and federal agencies and other interested stakeholders to site, build, and operate facilities responsibly.
 All actions are in accordance with the U.S. Fish and Wildlife Service’s Land-based Wind Energy Guidelines, which include robust pre-construction wildlife and habitat surveys, early and frequent communication with wildlife agencies, and operational monitoring to minimize risk to wildlife.